Peter Walls: Final years

 Walls settled with his wife at Plettenberg Bay in the Western Cape of South Africa, where he spent the remainder of his life in obscurity away from the public eye.

 At the turn of the century, as Zimbabwe became an economically chaotic state, the Government began to seize the properties and farmsteads of the remaining white farming population in an atmosphere of escalating menace and violence.
 Paranoia also increased in the Government about perceived potential threats from the previous era to its rule becoming a focus for popular discontent; this was publicly displayed by articles appearing in state controlled press outlets circulating rumours that Walls had covertly been crossing the border into Zimbabwe from South Africa to support the Movement for Democratic Change.
 Obert Mpofu, ZANU-PF Party Deputy Secretary for Security stated publicly that Walls had been seen in the vicinity of the Victoria Falls.
 Walls subsequently denied these reports in response to press enquiries, with: "It's utter bloody rubbish, I haven't been out of the Western Cape this year, except to go to Johannesburg once.
 I haven't been in Zimbabwe since I left in 1980.
 I have no connection with any group whatsoever in Zimbabwe."
-The Daily News later reported the Zimbabwean Government had confused Walls with Peter Wells, an English agronomist who had visited Harare to assist African farmers with water management.
+It was later reported the Zimbabwean Government had confused Walls with Peter Wells, an English agronomist who had visited Harare to assist African farmers with water management.

 During the night of 23 February 2001, a gang of black Zimbabweans attacked Walls' son, George, in Harare.
 Identifying themselves as Bush War veterans, they waylaid his car, demanded to know his father's whereabouts, and then proceeded to assault him, cutting his face and stabbing him in the thigh.